MrBernoulli/Tweet-Topic-Modeling/README.md

 # Tweet-Topic-Modeling-Using-LDA

-In this unsupervised learning project, we utilize latent Dirichlet allocation (LDA) to model likel topics for a given tweet.
+In this unsupervised learning project, we utilize latent Dirichlet allocation (LDA) to model likely topics for a given tweet.

 We read tweets from Twitter using the Tweepy python API, then carry out the necessary preprocessings such as punctuation removal, tokenization, stemming, and lemmatization.

-We then proceed to use the powerful Gensim library to carry out the LDA; under both Bag-of-words and TF-IDF tweet representations, and while varying the number of topics, which is th key hyperparamter in LDA.
+We then proceed to use the powerful Gensim library to carry out the LDA; under both Bag-of-words and TF-IDF tweet representations, and while varying the key hyperparamter in LDA - the number of topics.